Ons Jabeur: 2020: A major quarterfinal, top 50

-2021: First title, major QF & top 10
+2021: First career title, major quarterfinal & top 10

-She reached the semifinal of the Charleston Open and the final of the WTA 250 MUSC Health Open (also in Charleston), the latter of which she lost to Australian Astra Sharma.
+Jabeur participated in both tournaments of the Charleston Open, reaching the semifinal at the Volvo Car Open, and the final of the second, the MUSC Health Women's Open, which she lost to Australian Astra Sharma.
 She reached a career-high ranking of world No. 24 on 10 May 2021.
-Seeded 25th at the French Open, she took her revenge by defeating Sharma in the second round to advance to the third round of a major for a sixth straight time.
-She defeated Magda Linette to reach the fourth round for a second time in this major where she lost to 24th seed Coco Gauff.
-Seeded second, Jabeur reached her third final in her career and made history as the first Arab woman to win a WTA Tour title at the Birmingham Classic by defeating Daria Kasatkina.
-At the same tournament, partnering with Australian Ellen Perez, Jabeur also reached her first doubles final, losing to Marie Bouzková and Lucie Hradecká.
+Seeded 25th at the French Open, she took her revenge by defeating Sharma to advance to the third round of a major for a sixth straight time.
+She also defeated Magda Linette to reach the fourth round for a second time at this major where she lost to 24th seed Coco Gauff.
+Seeded second, Jabeur reached the third final in her career and made history as the first Arab woman to win a WTA Tour title at the Birmingham Classic by defeating Daria Kasatkina.
+At the same tournament, partnering with Ellen Perez, Jabeur also reached her first doubles final, losing to Marie Bouzková and Lucie Hradecká.

 At Wimbledon, Jabeur, seeded 21st, defeated five-time champion Venus Williams to become the first Tunisian tennis player, first Arab woman, and the first woman representing an African country since Cara Black from Zimbabwe in 2005, to reach the third round (or quarterfinals) at Wimbledon.
-This also marked her seventh consecutive third round appearance at a major.
+This also marked her seventh consecutive third-round appearance at a major.
 She continued her run when, despite vomiting at the side of the court when at match point, she defeated former Wimbledon champion and 11th seed, Garbiñe Muguruza, to reach the fourth round, coming back from a set down to reach the second week and round of 16 for the first time.

-The day before, Tunisian supporters who flocked to Wimbledon burst into song — the national soccer’s team song, because there isn’t one for tennis — and shouted her name after her fourth-round victory over 2020 French Open champion Iga Świątek.
-She defeated seventh seed Iga Świątek (making another comeback from the first set down to reach the quarterfinals, where she lost to second seed and also first-time quarterfinalist Aryna Sabalenka.
-As a result, she reached a career-high ranking of world No. 22 on 26 July 2021.
+The day before, Tunisian supporters who flocked to Wimbledon burst into song — the national soccer team song, because there isn't one for tennis — and shouted her name after her fourth-round victory over 2020 French Open champion Iga Świątek.
+She defeated seventh seed Iga Świątek (making another comeback from the first set down) to reach the quarterfinals, where she lost to second seed and also first-time quarterfinalist Aryna Sabalenka.
+As a result, she recorded a career-high ranking of No. 22, on 26 July 2021.

-To begin US Open Series, Jabeur played the Canadian Open seeded 13th, beating Clara Burel, Daria Kasatkina, and defending champion Bianca Andreescu before losing in the quarterfinals to Jessica Pegula in three sets.
+To begin the US Open Series, Jabeur played the Canadian Open seeded 13th, beating Clara Burel, Daria Kasatkina, and defending champion Bianca Andreescu before losing in the quarterfinals to Jessica Pegula in three sets.
 With this result, she made her top 20 debut the week of 16 August 2021.
 At Indian Wells, Jabeur reached her first WTA 1000 semifinal by defeating Anett Kontaveit in the quarterfinals.
 With the win, she propelled herself into a career-high ranking, becoming the first Arab tennis player to reach the top 10 in either ATP or WTA rankings history.
-After the withdrawal of Emma Raducanu from the 2021 Mubadala World Tennis Championship, Jabeur was given her place.
+After the withdrawal of Emma Raducanu from the exhibition event World Tennis Championship, Jabeur was given her place.
 She won the tournament, defeating Belinda Bencic in the final.